StrangeRanger/bash-style-guide/docs/guidelines/bashism.md

 echo $basename
 ```

+---

-**Advantage**: Parameter expansion is simpler and more efficient for removing a suffix, reducing the need for external tools.
+**Explanation**: Parameter expansion simplifies the removal of suffixes from filenames and is more efficient than using external commands like `awk`.

 ////
 //// tab | String Length